NewsLocal NewsIn Your NeighborhoodDowntown Boise

 Posted

-BOISE, Idaho — The Idaho Steelheads announced Friday morning that their game scheduled for Friday night against the Utah Grizzlies has been postponed due to an ongoing player strike in the ECHL.
+The Idaho Steelheads announced Friday morning that their game scheduled for Friday night against the Utah Grizzlies had been postponed due to the strike in the ECHL.

-The postponement comes after the ECHL said it delivered its final contract offer to the Professional Hockey Players’ Association — the league's labor union — on Christmas Day.
-League officials said they urged union leaders to send the offer to players for a vote, but do not believe that happened.
+The postponement came after the ECHL said it delivered its final contract offer to the Professional Hockey Players’ Association — the league's labor union — on Christmas Day.

 The league said it has heard from some players who plan not to report for games, leading to cancellations and postponements across the league.

-According to the ECHL, the most recent proposal includes an immediate increase of nearly 20% to the salary cap this season, with retroactive pay once an agreement is approved.
+According to the ECHL, the proposal included an immediate increase of nearly 20% to the salary cap this season, with retroactive pay once an agreement is approved.
 The league said future increases would raise total player salaries by almost 27%.

 This story has been, in part, converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.